Key Takeaways

 If you’re just beginning to research how machine learning might help you move forward in your career — perhaps a new career path, a better job, or skills and context to help you perform better in your current position — you might still be confused about what exactly machine learning is.

-Often, this model-building relies on “training data,” relevant input data for which the output is already known, in what is called “supervised learning.”
-If you’ve identified buses, stop signs, or palm trees in a reCAPTCHA while filling out a form, you’ve contributed training data for the supervised learning behind self-driving cars.
-In “unsupervised learning,” on the other hand, the machine learning algorithms build a model without any training data by discovering hidden patterns and other insights in data sets.
+In unsupervised learning, on the other hand, the machine learning algorithms build a model without any training data by discovering hidden patterns and other insights in data sets.
 If you’ve ever put a related item in your cart that “Customers also bought” while shopping on Amazon, you’ve benefited from unsupervised learning algorithms that detected patterns in consumers’ buying habits.

 What does a machine learning certificate program entail?